TSMotter/zbox/docs/mcuboot.md

 ## Moving away from deafult keys
-- When upgrading to an image (or even boot it, if MCUBOOT_VALIDATE_PRIMARY_SLOT is enabled), the images must be signed
+- In order to upgrade to an image (or even boot it, if MCUBOOT_VALIDATE_PRIMARY_SLOT is enabled), the images must be signed.
 - mcuboot is distributes with example keys which must NOT be used for real applications
 - It is possible to generate new key pair with default tools like `openssl` but it is also possible to use the tool provided by mcuboot, `imgtool.py`
 ```bash